go-vela/community/proposals/2023/03-15_init-step.md

 - Docker Runtime: report volume setup
 - Kubernetes Runtime: Pod YAML

+`InitStep`s are always part of a build.
+An `InitStep` may also be associated with a `Step` or a `Service`.
+Today, the runtime prefixes each step's log with the command (`$ command ...`).
+An `InitStep` linked to a `Step`--or a `Service`--will allow the worker to cleanly report what it runs separate from the output of that command.
+The UI, in turn will also be able to visually separate the command and output.
+The worker could also log other information like environment vars, or for kubernetes, the YAML container definition in the pod.

 Similar to a `Step`, where the log data is stored in a separate `Log` struct/table, the `InitStep` is also associated with a `Log` that stores the actual log/report.

-In the future, each `InitStep`'s `Log` can be given an optional `Mimetype`, which is meant for eventual consumption by the UI to do syntax highlighting. `Mimetype` will be a field on either `InitStep` or `Log` (I'm not sure which yet).
+In the future, each `InitStep`'s `Log` can be given an optional `Mimetype`, which is meant for eventual consumption by the UI to do syntax highlighting. `Mimetype` will probably be a field on `Log`, but adding the `Mimetype` field is out-of-scope for this proposal.

 **Please briefly answer the following questions:**